 Lunch Breaks

 I know many people who choose to work through their lunch break.
-However, as a working mom, any free time you get during the workday is a cherished time to try and do something for yourself.
-When I was pregnant with my first son, I once napped on my lunch break in my car because I was so exhausted in my first trimester!
-Now, I do not suggest regular naps at work.
-But, you can use your lunch break in several different ways.
+However, as a working mom, any free time you get during the workday is a cherished opportunity to do something for yourself.
+When I was pregnant with my first son, I once napped on my lunch break in my car because I was so exhausted during my first trimester.
+While I do not recommend taking regular naps at work, your lunch break can still be a valuable reset during a busy day.

-If it is possible to work through your lunch break and end your work day a bit earlier, that might be a great use of your lunch break!
-If you have a more firm start and stop time with a mandatory lunch break, you can use that time in so many different ways.
-I would prioritize self-care such as a walk (indoors or out), soaking in some Vitamin D outside (don’t forget your sunscreen!), or reading a book or magazine away from your desk.
+If it’s possible to work through lunch and end your workday a bit earlier, that might be a great option for your routine.
+If you have a firm start and stop time with a mandatory lunch break, you can use that time in many different ways.
+I would prioritize self-care, such as taking a walk indoors or outside, soaking up some Vitamin D (don’t forget sunscreen!), or reading a book or magazine away from your desk.

 Exercise